AliaaNasser7/Coding_Sql/README.md

   ## Crack SQL Interview in 50 Qs:

- - This Repo is a 50 Sql chalenges includes topics:
+ - This Repo is a 50 Sql chalenges including topics:

  1- SELECT (basic and advanced)